Sprinkler system promotes growth of wheat fungus

 "Fusarium cannot be effectively stopped with fungicides," Ohm says.
 "In the future, I think controlling fusarium will require a combination of host resistance and some fungicidal application."

-While the system is designed to promote the growth of the fusarium fungus, it also promotes growth of other important fungal diseases of wheat, including glume blotch, leaf blotch and powdery mildew.
+While the irrigation system is designed to promote the growth of the fusarium fungus, it also promotes growth of other important fungal diseases of wheat, including glume blotch, leaf blotch and powdery mildew.
 In a dry season like 2001, fungal diseases do not develop appreciably, making it difficult to distinguish susceptible and resistant wheat plants in the breeding nursery.

 The fusarium research is expected to continue for another five to seven years, but Uphaus says preliminary results have already identified several strains that are resistant to fusarium.